Nyquist01/packet-visualizer/README.md

-# Packet Sniffer & Visualizer
+# Packet Visualizer

-Captures, stores, and visualizes packets from your local device.
+Visualizes connections being made to/from your device.

-The purpose of this project is to learn some frontend technologies, understand web sockets, and understanding networking better.
+This is a personal project so I can learn some frontend development, understand web sockets, and understanding networking better.

 # Requirements